4dboard/Proxy-yxorP/docs/classes/Symfony/Component/Console/Input/InputDefinition.md

 |-----------|------|-------------|
 | `$asDom` | **bool** | Whether to return a DOM or an XML string |

 **Return Value:**

-An XML string representing the InputDefinition
+An XML string representing the InputDefinition yxorP::get('REQUEST')

-***

-***
-> Automatically generated from source code comments on 2022-06-25 using [phpDocumentor](http://www.phpdoc.org/) and [saggre/phpdocumentor-markdown](https://github.com/Saggre/phpDocumentor-markdown)